etanzapinsky/mongoose/docs/WhitePaper.md

 Mongoose focuses on discrete event simulations, i.e. the modeling of a simulation as a discrete sequence of events in time.
-Specifically, our language deals with Agent-Based Modelling (ABM), where the simulation can be modeled as decentralized agents with behaviors in a common environment.
+Specifically, our language deals with Agent-Based Modeling (ABM), where the simulation can be modeled as decentralized agents with behaviors in a common environment.
 While there are many libraries and pieces of software built for discrete event simulations, there are not a whole lot of languages.